Opinion | Explosive early voting is already transforming our politics

 “If you’re the Biden campaign, you look at this and say, ‘That’s a sign that our folks are very engaged.
 We believe this to be in play,'" Bonier told me.

-It’s hard to know what sort of long term impact this will all have.
+It’s hard to know what sort of long-term impact this will all have.
 But it’s already proving transformative on many levels, and hopefully it will continue doing so for many cycles to come.